Building A New Life on a Burnt Out Planet

 I believe initiatives like The Center of Humane Technology are doing some of the most important work of our time.

-I’ve been Vegan for 20 years, inspired as a teenager by punk rock, like Frenzal Rhomb.
+I’ve been Vegan for 20 years, inspired as a teenager by punk rock bands, like Frenzal Rhomb.

-I won’t tell you that you must do any of these things too, but I will share what I discover.
-If I inspire you on your own journey towards a life that is sustainable and fulfilling, then that will be a win!
+I’m not here to preach to anyone, but I will share what I discover.
 Our relationship with food, money, people and “stuff” can help stop the planet, and all of us, from burning out.

 If this resonates with or ignites something within you, then please follow and contribute to my journey!
 Newsletter signups, comments, feedback, suggestions, it’s all welcome!